Samarthkulkarni-AI/Smart-E-Waste-System-Using-Geo-Intelligence/README.md

 ## ⚠️ Troubleshooting

-*   **Database Connection Error**: Double-check your username, password, and database name in `app.py`.
+*   **Database Connection Error**: Double-check your username, password, and database name in your `.env` file.
 Ensure PostgreSQL service is running.
 *   **PostGIS Error**: Make sure you ran `CREATE EXTENSION postgis;` in your `ewaste_db`.
 *   **Map Not Loading**: Ensure you have an internet connection (Leaflet loads tiles from OpenStreetMap).

 ---
-*Developed for E-Waste Management Project*
+*Developed for E-Waste Management Platform*